googleapis/google-cloud-cpp/README.md

 Applications developers interact with a C++ library through more than just the C++ symbols and headers.
 They also need to reference the name of the library in their build scripts.
-Depending of the build system they use this may be a CMake target, a Bazel rule, a pkg-config module, or just the name of some object in the file system.
+Depending on the build system they use this may be a CMake target, a Bazel rule, a pkg-config module, or just the name of some object in the file system.

 As with the C++ API, we try to avoid breaking changes to these interface points.
-Sometimes such changes yield benefits to our customers, in the form of easier-to-understand what names go with with services, or more consistency across services.
+Sometimes such changes yield benefits to our customers, in the form of bug fixes, increased consistency across services, or easier to understand names.
 When these benefits warrant it, we will announce these changes prominently in our `CHANGELOG.md` file and in the affected release's notes.
 Nevertheless, though we take commercially reasonable efforts to prevent this, it is possible that backwards incompatible changes go undetected and, therefore, undocumented.
 We apologize if this is the case and welcome feedback or bug reports to rectify the problem.

 ### Experimental Libraries